FRCTeam3543/Code-2016-17/README.md

 ## Getting started

+This section now includes instructions for running the tools on Windows as well as the Ubuntu Linux virtual machine.
+Use whichever one you (and your computer) feel more comfortable with.

+### Using the Linux VM

-To make it easier to get going and make sure everyone is coding in the same environment, we are using a tool called *VirtualBox* that runs a *virtual machine* (like a computer-within-a-computer) that runs a standard environment.
+To make it easier to get going and make sure everyone is coding in the same environment, we can use a tool called *VirtualBox* that runs a *virtual machine* (like a computer-within-a-computer) that runs a standard environment.
 It uses an operating system called Linux that is the same one the robot uses and will have all the right tools and libraries already installed.
 To use this you will need a decent computer with at least 4GB of memory (8GB would be best) and at least 20GB of free disk space.
+If your computer doesn't meet these requirements you can skip to the "Using Windows" section below.

 Specifically the Linux VM includes: